unification-com/weatherchain-demo/README.md

 ## Running Weatherchain

+Weatherchain can be run with a couple of different configurations, depending on which `make init*` target is run to build the environment.
+The selected `make init*` target will copy the appropriate `weatherchain.[SELECTED_ENV].env`, along with the accompanying `docker-compose.[SELECTED_ENV].yml` override file, which will be used along with the base `docker-compose.yml` to bring up the system.

 ### Running with local vanilla Mainchain

-Ensure Mainchain is running:
+Ensure Mainchain is running locally first:

 1) `cd ../mainchain`
 2) `make build`
 3) `make run`

-**Important**: if the IPs for Mainchain have been modified, they will need updating in `weatherchain.test.env`
+**Important**: if the IPs for Mainchain have been modified in `../mainchain/docker-compose.yml`, the information will need updating in `weatherchain.test.env` too, to reflect the changes

 Once Mainchain is up and running, from this directory run: